digst/cloud/design.md

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 For the purpose of this document we focus on the following essential charateristics: Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services.
 A detailed describition can be found in the [definition from NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

 The Cloud First principles is further refined by a few principples specific to the use of cloud technologies in a danish governement setting.

+[scope for initial?]

+**Continious service availabilty** - services run 24/7 even during new service releases and platform upgrades.

+It solutions used by public agencies are often critical, not only to the agency itself but to the society in general.
+Traditionally some services had so called service windows, where service was suspended and new software relases could be rolled out.
+Digital self-services have changes this and the public is serving it self around the clock at times suitable for the costumer and not for the service provider.

+Deployed services run continuously and must be build accordingly.
+Cloud technology can enforce some of this, but services must be designed for high availabilty, automated testing and detailed monitoring.

+Problems must be solved imidiately and in close collaboration between platform consumers, platform providers and software vendors.
+The GovCloud provides clear seperation of responsibilities, but recognizes that solutions are found in collaboration, and the collaboration must be supported efficiently by it.

+High availability is not only a concern for the platform it self, but is a result of carefull planing across all dependencies from electrical power, bandwidth, incident reaction time and capacity to solve problems when they arise.

+Service availability is an extension of the cloud characteristica of measured services.
+THe health of the platform and it's individual services most be continiously monitored.

 **Vendor neutral** - applications and data shall be movable from one cloud platform to another without unreasonable effort.